-In the period when it can be reasonably determined, the Group recognizes a liability at its fair value for any legal obligations associated with the retirement of long-lived assets when those obligations result from the acquisition, construction, development or normal operation of the assets.
+In the period when it can be reasonably determined, the Group estimates the present value of the expenditures required for any legal or constructive obligations associated with the retirement of long-lived assets when those obligations result from the acquisition, construction, development or normal operation of the asset.
 A corresponding asset retirement cost is added to the carrying amount of the related asset and amortized to expense on a systematic and rational basis.